diarmuidcorr/Classifying_SGH_from_Optical_Imagery/README.md

 This document was compiled by Diarmuid Corr, Lancaster University (d.corr@lancaster.ac.uk, https://github.com/diarmuidcorr) and details the work developed for his PhD project.

-The satellite imagery download script to fetch Landsat & Sentinel data was developed by Vasco Nunes (https://github.com/vascobnunes/fetchLandsatSentinelFromGoogleCloud).
+The satellite imagery [download script](https://github.com/vascobnunes/fetchLandsatSentinelFromGoogleCloud) to fetch Landsat & Sentinel data was developed by Vasco Nunes.

-The Random Forest scripts are based on a classification script developed by Chris Holden (http://ceholden.github.io/open-geo-tutorial/python/chapter_5_classification.html).
+The Random Forest scripts are based on a [classification script](http://ceholden.github.io/open-geo-tutorial/python/chapter_5_classification.html) developed by Chris Holden.

 Any questions or concerns should be addressed to Diarmuid Corr (d.corr@lancaster.ac.uk).